 To adjust the level, turn the Level potentiometer.

-To adjust the pan, maintain the shift switch pressed (or lock the shift state) and turn the Level potentiometer.
+To adjust the pan, maintain the Alt switch pressed (or lock the alt state) and turn the Level potentiometer.

-To avoid sound distorsion or even hard-clipping when mixing together several parts or instruments playing a lot of notes, try to leave some safe level margin.
+To avoid sound distortion or even hard-clipping when mixing together several parts or instruments, try to leave some safe level margin.